Mahmoud al-Mashhadani

-Mahmoud Dawud al-Mashhadani (محمود المشهداني; born 1948) is an Iraqi politician and the current Speaker of the Iraqi Council of Representatives since 31 October 2024.
+Mahmoud Dawud al-Mashhadani (محمود المشهداني; born 20 May 1948) is an Iraqi politician and former Speaker of the Council of Representatives of Iraq from October 2024 to December 2025.

 He was elected to the Council of Representatives as part of the Sunni Arab-led Iraqi Accord Front list in 2005.
 He is currently a member of the al-Sadara bloc.

 Personal life

 Born in 1948 in a Shi'ite district of Baghdad, he went to school in al-Khadhimiyah and graduated from Baghdad Medical College in 1972.
 He joined the medical corps of the Iraqi Army in 1975 as a Lieutenant and rose to the rank of Army Major.
 He was imprisoned for opposing the Gulf War in 1990 and sentenced to death, which was commuted to 15 years after payment of bribes.
 He was a founding member of the Iraqi National Dialogue Council.